osteele/gojekyll/README.md

 [![Build Status](https://travis-ci.org/osteele/gojekyll.svg?branch=master)](https://travis-ci.org/osteele/gojekyll)
 [![Go Report Card](https://goreportcard.com/badge/github.com/osteele/gojekyll)](https://goreportcard.com/report/github.com/osteele/gojekyll)

-Gojekyll is an incomplete implementation of the [Jekyll](https://jekyllrb.com) static site generator in the [Go](https://golang.org) programming language.
+Gojekyll is an incomplete implementation of the [Jekyll](https://jekyllrb.com) static site generator, in the [Go](https://golang.org) programming language.

-This was my “weekend project” for learning Go, that took on a life of its own (and more than a weekend).
+This was my “weekend project” for learning Go.
+It took on a life of its own (and more than a weekend).

 <!-- TOC -->